guillemborrell/thermopy/doc/index.rst

 enough to be useful.

 The goal is to create a high quality package for Thermochemistry to expand the Python community in this area too.
-You contributions will be welcome.
+Your contributions will be welcome.

 Download